liu-qilong/liu-qilong.github.io/contents/note/functional-maps.md

     - Regularized Map Recovery
         Equivalent to nonrigid CPD registration in embedding space.
     - Product Manifold Filter for Bijective Map Recovery
-        > The resulting pointwise map can be seen as a “denoised” version of the input, in analogy with classical KDE-based denoising of images.
+        > The resulting pointwise map can be seen as a "denoised" version of the input, in analogy with classical KDE-based denoising of images.
     - Linear Assignment Problem
 - Continuous Maps via Vector Field Flows
     > To represent the target point-to-point map as a composition of an arbitrary continuous map between the two surfaces and a flow associated with an unknown vector field on one of them